×

 Characterization makes it possible to validate materials, compare formulations among suppliers, and detect deviations that may compromise component performance under real use conditions.

-Electronics industry: Composition control in technical materials
+Electronics additives and fillers characterisation: composition control in high-reliability technical materials

 In electronics, polymer materials perform critical functions such as electrical insulation, encapsulation, or component protection.
 Small variations in composition can affect electrical, thermal, or adhesion properties, compromising system reliability.